AJONPLLC/ajonp-content/courses/nextjs9/3-materialui.md

 ## Add MenuAppBar Component

 The [App Bar Component](https://material-ui.com/components/app-bar/) threw me off at first as I expected it under navigation, but it really does belong in the surfaces section.
-Because we are making a fairly complex version of an App Bar I broke this out into its own component.
-Our MenuAppBar component has several dependencies that we are going to use so it made sense to group them.
+Because you are making a fairly complex version of an App Bar I broke this out into its own component.
+Your MenuAppBar component has several dependencies that you are going to use so it made sense to group them.

 ![Menu App Bar Preview](https://res.cloudinary.com/ajonp/image/upload/q_upload/ajonp-ajonp-com/20-lesson-nextjs/Screen_Shot_2019-08-28_at_4.54.09_PM.png)

-Components Used:
+### Key MaterialUI Components

 - App Bar: https://material-ui.com/api/app-bar/
 - Button: https://material-ui.com/api/button/